Paladin Press

 Paladin Press was a book publishing firm founded in 1970 by Peder Lund and Robert K. Brown.
 The company published non-fiction books and videos covering a wide range of specialty topics, including personal and financial freedom, survivalism and preparedness, firearms and shooting, various martial arts and self-defense, military and police tactics, investigation techniques, spying, lockpicking, sabotage, revenge, knives and knife fighting, explosives, and other "action topics" (though the availability of books on topics like improvised explosives has been severely curtailed in recent years).
-Sometimes described as the "most dangerous publisher in the world", it was sued over several murders connected to one of its books, and finally ceased operating in January 2018.
+Often associated with right-wing and libertarian ideologies, the press emphasized individual empowerment and distrust of authority.
+Sometimes described as the "most dangerous publisher in the world", it was sued over several murders connected to one of its books, and ceased operations in January 2018.

 History

 The company's first iteration was when Peder Lund began operations in association with co-founder Robert K. Brown, in 1970 as "Panther Publications".
 Their first book, 150 Questions for a Guerrilla, was by General Alberto Bayo, a Communist veteran of the Spanish Civil War who became Fidel Castro's mentor when Castro was training men in Mexico for his successful revolution in Cuba.
 The theories advocated in his book were state-of-the-art for the time.
 Paladin's edition became required reading for serious students of guerrilla warfare and is still in print today.
 This early work set the tone for Paladin's future: it would be first to print books about controversial or suppressed subjects, and it would also be criticized for publishing works that some people found objectionable.

 From 1970 to 1974, the company developed its stock of titles primarily by reprinting government military manuals previously available to the public only through purchase of purloined copies.
 In 1974, Lund and Brown split over the direction the company should take.
 Lund wanted to expand Panther's coverage of topics, while Brown wanted to start a magazine.
 Lund bought out Brown, who founded Soldier of Fortune magazine (SOF) in 1975.

 The newly named Paladin Press then went on to publish work from a variety of well-known and notable figures in the firearms, martial arts, self-defense, privacy, personal freedom and survival fields, among them John Plaster, Kelly McCann, Jim Arvanitis, Jeff Cooper, Col. Rex Applegate, William E. Fairbairn, Barry Reid, Adam Starchild, Detective John L. Russell and Ragnar Benson.
 They also published Ashida Kim, whose dispute with the company (over royalty payments) is loudly proclaimed on Kim's website.